 September 27th - 1:00 pm to 3:00 pm

 October 4th - 11:00 am to 1:00 pm

 October 11th - 11:00 am to 1:00 pm

 October 18th - 11:00 am to 1:00 pm

 October 25th - 11:00 am to 1:00 pm

 Friends is pleased to let you know that CAN-TV Chicago Cable Channel 27 will be airing our June program, "Chicago in the Roaring 20s: The Thoroughly Modern Metropolis" with a lecture by Kathleen Murphy Skolnik.

-For those of you who missed it or who want to catch this fascinating program a second time, you can watch it at the following times:
+For those of you who missed it or who want to catch this fascinating program a second time, you can watch it on You-tube:

 Wednesdays, 1:00 - 3:00 pm

 Sunday, 12:15 pm